 San Pedro is also home to the Planetario Alfa Science Museum, and skyscrapers such as The Avalanz Tower and The Comercial America Tower.

 Guadalupe is located to the east of central Monterrey and is the second-most populous city in the state.
-Originally settled in the early 18th century and known as Villa De Guadalupe, it has since developed into one of the most popular tourist destinations in the region, filled with exciting attractions and plentiful amenities.
+Originally settled in the early 18th century and known as Villa De Guadalupe, it has since developed into one of the most popular tourist destinations in the region.

 The Cerro De La Silla is a mountain that serves as the icon of Monterrey, however, is actually located in Guadalupe.
 Recognized as a national monument by the Mexican government, it is equally popular with both recreational visitors as well as athletes who come to train on its steep climbs.